Chapter 6: The Roadmap

 **Theoretical Framework**:

-Uses and Gratifications Theory suggests that audiences actively select
+Uses and Gratifications Theory (Katz et al., 1973) suggests that

 **Gap in Literature**: